Unveiling Transformer Perception by Exploring Input Manifolds: Introduction

+The second method, instead, allows for the exploration of the embedding space starting from an element within an equivalence class and moving towards a different equivalence class.
+This means that, given two inputs, namely $x, x^\prime$, identified in this way and a class label $C$, we guarantee that the Transformer will assign different probabilities to that label for the two inputs, \emph{i.e.}, $p(C|x) \neq p(C|x^\prime)$.
+Our experimental data show that this different probability assignment can lead to a change in the most probable class in the Transformers prediction.

-In \cref{sec:pre}, we summarise the preliminaries of the mathematical foundations of our approach.
+In \cref{sec:pre}, we summarise the mathematical foundations of our approach.
 In \cref{sec:meth}, we present our method for the exploration of equivalence classes in the input of the Transformer models.
-In \cref{sec:app}, we perform a preliminary investigation of some applicability options of our method on textual and visual data.
-In \cref{sec:relwork}, we discuss the relevant literature about embedding space exploration and feature importance.
-Finally, in \cref{sec:concl}, we give our concluding remarks\footnote{The code to reproduce our experiments can be found in the Supplementary Materials.}.
+In \cref{sec:app}, we empirically investigate the effectiveness and applicability on Transformer models on textual and visual data.
+In \cref{sec:relwork}, we discuss the relevant literature on embedding space exploration.
+Finally, in \cref{sec:concl}, we give our concluding remarks\footnote{The code to reproduce our experiments can be found here:\url{https://github.com/alessiomarta/transformers_equivalence_classes}.}.